Amin-MAG/My-Notes/Algorithm.md

 ## Quad Trees

-Quad Trees is very useful for map related platforms.
-It divides a 2 dimension space like a map to a sequence of number.
-At first, It split the map into 4 regions and continue splitting each one of them to 4 smaller regions.
+Quad Trees are very useful for map-related platforms.
+They divide a 2-dimensional space like a map into a sequence of regions.
+First, the map is split into 4 regions and each one is further split into 4 smaller regions.
 This algorithm enables fast location-based insertion and search.
-You can also points in a radius by traversing the tree.
+You can also find points within a radius by traversing the tree.

 ### See more